 - 1 TB rice wine vinegar

-- 1 TB white miso, gluten-free is desired
+- 1 TB white miso gluten-free if desired

 - 2 tsp. avocado or neutral oil